capythulhu/nyancat/README.md

 The `false` parameters on those two functions are the `echo` parameter, which is a used to activate (or not) the driver messages.
 As we want to display our own messages, we've set them to `false` on this example.

+# Credits

+Original cat image by Creative Stall from the Noun Project.